fchikwekwe/SPD-Text-Adventure/intensive-narrative.md

 ** Fill in the blanks later with choices as needed.
 This is just the overall story arch.**

+1) Room scene with Omar
+2) Sisters wake up
+3) Bombing subsides and you venture out into the fray
+4) You meet Abi, the
+5) You meet Christopher, the foreign volunteer worker who has lost touch with his headquarters
+6) You meet Tania, the elderly, homeless woman who is nearly senile 7)
+8)
+9)
+10)

 Items--
 Water bottle, map, seven day supply of food rations, rope, flashlight,